 In doing research for this and other good luck superstitions and customs I found so many terms in Indian customs I never heard of.
-I can see that it would be a HUGE undertaking to list all of them or go into any depth here so I am only giving a few terms here.
+I can see that it would be a HUGE undertaking to list all of them.
+Too many to go into depth here, so I am only giving a few terms here.

-Even with these few you can tell there has to be a lot of history involved behind these customs.
-More meanings or definitions may be add as needed.
+Even with these few customs you can tell there has to be a lot of history involved behind these customs.
+More meanings or definitions may be added as needed.

 Raksha Bandhan or Rakhi